tbidne/pacer/documentation/faq.md

 }
 ```

+Race 2 is removed because it does not have label `official_race`.
+Race 3 is removed because it is not `> 2024`.

 #### Advanced filters

-We also provide more sophisticated ways to write filters e.g. set operations and boolean logic.
+We also provide more sophisticated ways to write filters e.g.

+- Set operators.
+- Boolean logic.
+- Unicode versions of some operators.

 For example, we can write:

 ```jsonc
 {